 D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.

 The SFM worked with various stakeholders to propose regulations that provide an acceptable level of fire and life safety.
-These proposals include standards for the protection from wildland fires; safety for the use and movement of hazardous materials; safe egress; protections for fire service personnel; worker and public safety in elevators
+These proposals include standards for the protection of structures from wildland fires and the residential use of energy storage systems.